Nutrition and Fluids

 Nutrition for babies in the NICU

 Feeding babies in the NICU is quite different from feeding healthy babies.
 When babies are sick or premature, they are often not well enough to breastfeed or take a bottle.
-Premature babies may not be able to suck effectively, or their gastrointestinal tracts may not be mature enough to digest feedings.
+Premature babies may not be able to suck effectively, or their GI (gastrointestinal) tracts may not be mature enough to digest feedings.
 Babies who are medically unstable are often unable to take regular feedings.
-Babies with umbilical catheters and those who need help breathing, such as with a mechanical ventilator, may not be able to be fed because of the risk of complications such as aspiration (breathing food into the lungs).
+Babies with umbilical catheters and those who need help breathing, such as with a mechanical ventilator, may not be able to be fed because of the risk of problems such as aspiration (breathing food into the lungs).

 Blood tests help determine how much of each component a baby needs and the amount of each nutrient can be increased or decreased accordingly.
 Daily weights and keeping track of a baby's urine output also help monitor fluid needs.

 Monitoring your baby's electrolyte and blood levels

 Some babies have too much or too little of certain electrolytes or other components in the blood.
 As a result, some common problems include the following: